DolicaAkelloEgwel/gans-workshop/presentation.md

 ---

-# Arrays and Images
+# Image Data

-So for images we need something like a list for holding values for our pixels...
+So for images we need something like a list for holding values for our pixels, but we need something more...

 ![w:700 center](./presentation-images/star-image-example.png)